jackmoore7/tailscale-synology-ssl/README.md

 6. If successful, you'll find your new certificates at `.../docker/certbot/etc_letsencrypt/live`.
 You'll need to download the following files:
  - Private Key - `privkey.pem`
  - Certificate - `cert.pem`
+ >A couple of people have reported that their certificates were generated in `.../docker/certbot/etc_letsencrypt/archive` instead of `/live`.

 7. Import the certificate to your NAS.
 It'll be in Control Panel > Security > Certificate.
 Select Add > Add a new certificate > Import certificate > Upload the `Private Key` and `Certificate`.
 Don't worry about the Intermediate certificate.